 Use of Human Subjects

 Students are responsible for the ethical implications of their research.
 If a student’s project includes research involving human subjects, including interviews, surveys, or obtaining information by other means, it may require review by the Committee on the Use of Human Subjects.
-Please review the information on their website; if you have additional questions after reviewing that information contact email@example.com.
+Please review the information on their website; for additional questions after reviewing that information please contact email@example.com.

 Grant Amounts and Funding Guidelines